 Amy's Kitchen Spinach Recall

-March 23, 2015 - Amy’s Kitchen Inc. of Petaluma, CA is recalled about 74,000 cases of food that contain potentially tainted organic spinach.
-Affected products included Vegetable Lasagna, Tofu Scramble, Enchilada Verde Whole Meal, Spinach Pizza and more.
-The recalled products were distributed to retailers throughout the U.S. and in Canada, FDA said.
+March 23, 2015 - Amy’s Kitchen Inc. of Petaluma, CA is recalled about 74,000 cases of food that contain potentially tainted baby spinach.
+The recalled products included Vegetable Lasagna, Tofu Scramble, Enchilada Verde Whole Meal, Spinach Pizza and more.

 Taylor Farms Organic Baby Spinach Recall

-March 23, 2012 - Taylor Farms, a Salinas, California-based establishment recalled a variety of baby spinach products over potential contamination with salmonella.
+March 23, 2012 - Taylor Farms, a Salinas, California-based establishment recalled a variety of baby spinach products over potential contamination with salmonella .
 Affected products include Private Selections Organic Baby Spinach in 5-ounce clamshell packaging and Marketside Organic Baby Spinach in 10-ounce clamshell packaging.
-The contamination was discovered through routine testing conducted on a finished package of spinach by the FSIS.

 Avon Heights Mushrooms Spinach Recall

-January 3, 2012 - An Avondale, PA establishment is now recalling three varieties of fresh packaged spinach that have the potential to be contaminated with E. coli 0157:H7, a potentially deadly foodborne pathogen.
+January 3, 2012 - An Avondale, PA establishment is now recalling three varieties of fresh packaged spinach that have the potential to be contaminated with E. coli 0157:H7.
 This recall is the result of routine surveillance sampling which tested positive for E. coli bacteria.